 - .asc - Cheetah text captions

 - Choose Subtitles file, and click Browse.
-Then click Upload:
+Then click Upload.
+Finally, click Save changes.
+The caption file will be listed under the Subtitles/CC tab.

 - You can use the text editor to make changes to the text before publishing the captions.
-Finally click Publish:
+If you do so, ensure you click Publish when you're done.

 Turn on captions on YouTube's player: